xtremertx/Ex-ini/README.md

 Conclusion
 ----------

 [!]
-As you can see you're always working with parser and some ini object(s), but there are also some other object like IniFormat or objects used directly in ini object like Section, KeyValue, etc..
+As you can see you're always working with parser and some ini object(s), but there are also some other objects like IniFormat or objects used directly in ini object like Section, KeyValue, etc..

 [!]
 Library can be targeted from .NET 3.5 to the newest framework version .NET 4.6.2